-But the real fun is outside of town… The Bear Valley area boasts some of the most incredible snowmobiling terrain in the entire state.
-Highway 4 is closed to cars in the winter just past the Bear Valley ski area and the trail is maintained by Bear Valley Snowmobile who routinely snow cat groom for snow mobiles for 26 miles in to the High Country.
+But the real fun is outside of town… The Bear Valley area boasts some of the most incredible snowmobiling terrains in the entire state.
+Highway 4 is closed to cars in the winter just past the Bear Valley ski area and the trail is maintained by Bear Valley Snowmobile who routinely snowcat grooms for snowmobiles for 26 miles into the High Country.
 There are groomed trails that lead right from the Bear Valley Village to Lake Alpine.
-Eventually the trail ends at Highland Lakes on the Pacific Crest at elevations approaching 10,000 ft.
+Eventually, the trail ends at Highland Lakes on the Pacific Crest at elevations approaching 10,000 ft.

 The Bear Valley/Lake Alpine area is the only area in California where you can rent snowmobiles and go on an unguided adventure.

-Locals ride snowmobiles into the deep High Country to gain access for back country skiing and snowboarding.
+Locals ride snowmobiles into the deep High Country to gain access for backcountry skiing and snowboarding.
 Please stop by Bear Valley Snow Mobile for a map.
-Respect non-motorized Wilderness areas and obey speed limits where posted through town and the Lake Alpine area.
+Respect non-motorized Wilderness areas and obey speed limits were posted through town and the Lake Alpine area.
 Be aware of avalanche dangers when traveling off the groomed snow highway.
 Snowmobiling is a fun sport for the whole family, but there are risks.
-No under age drivers, no DUI’s, wear a helmet and know before you go.
+No underage drivers, no DUI’s, wear a helmet and know before you go.